omar-fever/AI4Devs-intro-fever/reverse-string/template-ORV/prompts.md

 - add one button with text "Reverse", that will pick the text input and execute the function in the script.js
 - add another text box (read only) to show the output of the previous point Also, all the items should be centered in the HTML page

+At the end, also I want to add a description for a pull request explaining the changes in markdown